-- Girls' skirts and trousers will only be available from Schooltogs.
-Skirts must be knee length - Black blazer with school badge in House colour - Trousers for boys only available from Schooltogs - White shirt - School tie - Black or grey 'V' neck pullover (not cardigan) - Black or grey socks (girls may wear grey or black tights in cold weather) - Black leather shoes
+- Girls' skirts and trousers will only be available from Schooltogs or The Schoolwear Company.
+Skirts must be knee length - · Black blazer with school badge in House colour - Trousers for boys only available from Schooltogs or The Schoolwear Company. - White shirt - School tie - Black or grey 'V' neck pullover (not cardigan) - Black or grey socks (girls may wear grey or black tights in cold weather) - Black leather shoes

-The following are NOT regarded as suitable school wear:
+The following are ${\bf NOT}$ regarded as suitable school wear: